Feeling confused about your Federal Housing Administration (FHA) loan?

 - Borrowers must have been fewer than 30 days late on their mortgage payment as of March 1, 2020 to qualify.

 - Borrowers must verbally indicate (no document verification required) that they can resume on-time mortgage payments.

 - The maximum value of a partial claim is the total of the missed payments (including taxes and insurance), not to exceed 30% of the unpaid principal balance.

 - The COVID-19 Standalone Partial Claim is limited to one per borrower.

 - The “standalone” part of the partial claim indicates that borrowers are still likely to be eligible even if they received a loan modification or other partial claim in the past 24 months.
 However, all partial claims combined cannot exceed 30% of the unpaid principal balance.

-We hope that helped!
-For more information about homeowner finances during the national emergency, visit our COVID-19 Resource Hub.
+We hope that cleared some things up!
+For more info about homeowner finances during the national emergency, visit our COVID-19 Resource Hub.

 Hearing mortgage relief offers that you don’t quite trust?
 “How to Spot a Mortgage Relief Scam” will arm you with knowledge to protect yourself.